stephendade/aprilmav/README.md

 The following cameras have been tested as compatible with Aprilmav:

 - Raspberry Pi Camera V2 (needs to be used in a very well lit room.
 Is not accurate in Apriltag pose detection).
 Use ``--camera=PiCamV2FullFoVHD``
 - Raspberry Pi Camera GS (IMX296).
 The 6mm lens is quite narrow, so will need a greater density of Apriltags.
-Use ``--camera=imx296-6mmlens``
+Use ``--camera=imx296-6mmlens``.
+- [ArduCam UC-717 (IMX296)](https://www.arducam.com/product/1-58mp-imx296-color-global-shutter-camera-module-with-m12-lens-for-raspberry-pi/).
+The default 6mm lens is too narrow.
+For a 2.7mm lens use ``--camera=imx296-2.7mmlens``
 - Arducam 1MP OV9281 (works quite well, as it has a global shutter).
 Requires specific libraries.
 Run ``./lib/getArduCamfiles.sh`` to download the files.
 Use ``--camera=ArduCamUC580``
 - Generic USB webcams.
 Will need a specific calibration and settings file for each camera model.
 Use ``--camera=GenericUSB``